Spencergood/react-accessible-accordion/README.md

 ## Why I made this component:

 As useful accordions can be in terms of user experience, they introduce some issues that could make the content less accessible for people using screen readers if they arent implimented properly.
-For example, if ARIA properties, roles ad states are not used, a person using a screen reader wouldn't have a way to predict what would happen if they were to click the accordian heading.
+For example, if ARIA properties, roles and states are not used, a person using a screen reader wouldn't have a way to predict what would happen if they were to click the accordian heading.

 Additionally, I needed a custom solution for an accessible accordion that wouldn't require a framework like Bootstrap.
 Which led me to building it without any dependencies as a pure React component, while following the guidelines set forth by W3's pattern for an accessible accordion.